isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-03-13-Second-Reading-Speech-by-Minister-for-Law-K-Shanmugam-on-the-Protection-from-Harassment-Bill.md

 </ol>

 {:start="204"}
-204.These orders will bind publishers such as “Jane” and “Peter” if they are aware of the terms of the orders.
+204. These orders will bind publishers such as “Jane” and “Peter” if they are aware of the terms of the orders.

 <ol start="6" style="list-style-type: upper-roman; font-weight:bold;">
 <li>CONCLUSION</li>